ksermon/State-Archives-Transcription/README.md

 ### 2.1 Docker Deployment

 1. Download Docker Desktop.
-2. Use `docker compose up` to run the server.
+2. Use `docker compose up` to run the server using WSL.

 It will automatically download any necessary dependencies, and will take longer the first time.